athkishore/chikkadb-ts/docs/database-commands/list-databases.md

 }
 ```

+## Behaviour

 As of now, only the names of the databases are returned.
 It is as if `nameOnly` is set to true always.
 In the future, additional information might be added to conform better to the MongoDB behaviour.

+In ChikkaDB, `listDatabases` is just like any other command.
+It can be executed using `db.runCommand` in addition to `db.adminCommand`.